qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 .. figure:: img/text_legend_symbols.png
    :align: center

-   Setting text on symbols (top) and its rendering in Layers panel (bottom)
+   Setting text on symbols (left) and its rendering in Layers panel (right)

 * a list of widgets you can embed within the layer tree in the Layers panel.
   The idea is to have a way to quickly access some actions that are often used